 - Injectable Treatments: steroidal-based compounded may be periodically injected at the wound site to decrease collagen build-up and to improve the appearance of the raised scar tissue

 - Surface Treatments: this treatment category includes dermabrasion, laser/light therapy, chemical peels, and skin bleaching agents, which all serve to minimize uneven pigmentation and to soften surface irregularities by removing the outermost skin layers, or by altering the surface of the skin and allowing healthy skin to form at the wound site

 - Surgical Treatments: appropriate for deeper scars and for scars that are impairing the patient’s mobility, surgical scar revision techniques may include complex flap closure, pharmaceutical tissue substitutes, or tissue expansion (used as an alternative to skin grafts)

-At Wright Jones Plastic Surgery, Dr. Jones focuses not on changing the core aesthetic components of his patients, but rather on using cosmetic enhancement procedures to help them become the absolute best that they can be.
-Dr. Jones stays up-to-date with the latest developments and technological advances in the field of cosmetic surgery, and utilizes these cutting edge techniques to ensure naturally beautiful results and the safest possible procedures for his patients.
+At Muse Plastic Surgery, Dr. Jones and Dr. Lovell focus not on changing the core aesthetic components of their patients, but rather on using cosmetic enhancement procedures to help them become the absolute best that they can be.
+Our plastic surgeons stay up to date with the latest developments and technological advances in the field of cosmetic surgery, and utilize these cutting edge techniques to ensure naturally beautiful results and the safest possible procedures for their patients.

-Dr. Jones believes in the importance of having well-informed patients, and will take the time to explain all of your scar revision options and procedural details so that you feel completely comfortable about your surgery.
-If you would like additional information about having your scar revision performed at Wright Jones Plastic Surgery, please do not hesitate to contact our office today.
-We look forward to speaking with you, and to scheduling your initial consultation with Dr. Jones.
+Dr. Jones and Dr. Lovell believe in the importance of having well-informed patients, and will take the time to explain all of your scar revision options and procedural details so that you feel completely comfortable about your surgery.
+If you would like additional information about having your scar revision performed at Muse Plastic Surgery, please do not hesitate to contact our office today.
+We look forward to speaking with you, and to scheduling your initial consultation with Dr. Jones or Dr. Lovell.